> The Watersons > Songs > Three Day Millionaire

 Eighteen hundred mile from home

-I couldn’t give a bugger, I’m a man
+I couldn’t give a bugger, I’m a man!

-I shall get to deck a-learnin’
+I shall get to Deckie Learnin’

 It’s the bonus I’ll be earnin’